Anna Wang

 Biography

-Anna received her BA with honors from UCLA and a JD from UC Berkeley School of Law.
+Anna earned her BA with honors from UCLA and a JD from UC Berkeley School of Law.
 She is a member of the California Bar.
 Anna serves on the Board of Directors of Chinese for Affirmative Action, a nonprofit in San Francisco that works to strengthen and sustain a progressive Asian and Pacific American movement through community organizing and policy advocacy.
-She previously served as a member and co-chair of the Stanford University Board on Conduct Affairs (previously known as the Board on Judicial Affairs) from 2017-2023.
+She previously served as a co-chair and member of the Stanford University Board on Conduct Affairs (previously known as the Board on Judicial Affairs) from 2017-2023.
+Anna has also mentored undergraduate students with the University’s Asian American Activities Center (A³C) and the Haas Center for Public Service for many years.